sandeepse3/CodeInspires/README.md

 <br> unalias <command>		# Giving unalias to the already given name
 <br> history
 <br> c=`expr $a \* $b`
+<br> Write a program to read data in to a variable and display?
 ```
 vi sp7
 echo Enter two float numbers a and b